danfuzz/lactoserv/doc/configuration.md

 * `atSize` &mdash; Rotate when the file becomes the given size (in bytes) or greater.
 Optional, and if not specified (or if `null`), does not rotate based on size.
-* `checkSecs` &mdash; How often to check for a rotation condition, in seconds.
+* `checkSec` &mdash; How often to check for a rotation condition, in seconds.
   Optional, and if not specified (or if `null`), does not ever check at all.
   This is only meaningful if `atSize` is also specified.
 Default `5 * 60`.
 * `maxOldBytes` &mdash; How many bytes' worth of old (post-rotation) files